albertaleksa/crime-reports-data/README.md

     ```
     scp ~/.gc/crime-trends-explorer-user-key.json de_user@crime-vm:~/.gc/
     ```
+   Also copy this key to your folder with project in VM.
 7. **(In Remote VM)** Configure gcloud with your service account .json file:
    - If needed change **<path-to-your-key-file>** in file `setup/activate_service_account.sh` to your value
    - Run command: